thebaldgeek/thebaldgeek.github.io/Iridium.md

 ## Decoding Iridium ACARS.
 For now you are going to open a few terminals, we are working on an script to run it and keep it running (it does crash now and then), but for now, this is the best way to get going.....
-This guide assumes that you would like to share your Iridium data with the world and thus send it to thebaldgeek so it can be added to the main Iridium page and more.
+This guide assumes that you would like to share your Iridium data with the world and thus send it to thebaldgeek and airframesio so it can be added to the main Iridium page and more.
 You can also open another terminal and use the same process to send data to yourself on another UDP port number in another terminal.

 Here is the big picture, we are going to make a python file (acars.py) that will take the output from the Iridium decoder and send it via UDP to thebaldgeek ingest server.
-(Note, this WONT work for airframes.io).
+(Note, this WONT work for airframes.io - more on how to feed them at a future time).
 You will have one terminal to extract the raw data and another terminal to decode the ACARS messages and to send the data to my site.
 (Optionally, there is a third terminal for your local map if you would like to see your coverage).

 # Lots of terminals